The Power of One

 Recess can make or break a school day.
 At recess, students may feel bullied or intimidated, games may be identified as “for girls” or “for boys,” and students may organize games, but only invite those labeled as “good” at sports to play.
 Many students then feel excluded and, instead of playing, act out–creating problems for themselves and others.
 Sound familiar?
 These are only a few of the issues Riverside Elementary School in San Pablo, CA saw during recess last year.

 This led Principal Alicia Azcarraga to turn to Playworks.
-Ms. Azcarraga wanted someone at her school who could help change the dynamic on the playground—to create a healthy, happy, inclusive school environment.
+Ms. Azcarraga wanted someone at her school who could help change the dynamic on the playground—to create a healthy, happy, inviting school environment.
 This positive change began within the first weeks Program Coordinator Shantrell Sneed, “Coach Trell,” stepped on the playground.

 The biggest impact Riverside has seen since Coach Trell arrived is the sharp decrease in office referrals for discipline.
 As any principal can tell you, office referrals often spike during recess.
 But at Riverside referrals during recess have dropped from five a day to less than one a week.